hoesungryu/hoesungryu.github.io/index.md

 ## About Me
 <img class="profile-picture" src="profile.jpeg">
 Hi!
-For those of you who don't know me.
-My name is Hoe Sung Ryu.
+My name is Hoe Sung Ryu.<p>
-One of my main interests lies in gathering new knowledge as well as deep understanding in various fields as the goal I seek to achieve is to become a researcher who has the ability to enjoy learning while exploring a subject in his full depths.
+One of my main interests lies in gathering new knowledge as well as deep understanding in various fields as the goal I seek to achieve is to become a researcher who has the ability to enjoy learning while exploring a subject in his full depths.<p>
 If you require any further informationi, please do not hesitate to contact me.

 - Current Position: Ph.D student <a href="http://xai.korea.ac.kr/">in the Department of Artificial Intelligence at Korea University.</a>